 - What will be sacrificed?

-- What do your career goals mean for the couple in times when one or both partners is staying stagnant?
+- What do your career goals mean for the couple when one or both partners is staying stagnant?

 - What supports are needed?